- 0.1 Tools and Supplies You Will Need

-- 5 Plunge Your Tub to Unclog Your Bathroom Drain
+- 0.5 Plunge Your Bathtub to Unclog Your Bathroom Drain

-- 12 When to Call a Plumber To Unclog A Bathtub Drain With Standing Water
+- 2 When to Call a Plumber To Unclog A Tub Drain With Standing Water

 Taking a bath can be soothing.
 Taking an unintentional bath every time you want to take a shower has the opposite effect.
 Not to mention that standing water can be a magnet for insects.
 Don’t throw in the towel yet.
 Before you call the plumber to unclog a bathtub drain with standing water, here are a couple of tricks you can try.